Breaking the silence: Not in Ambedkar’s Name

 A student from TISS reflects on a troubling shift within academic spaces, where the legacy of B. R. Ambedkar is invoked even as his core ideas are undermined.
 Through a firsthand account, the piece questions the growing normalization of ideological contradictions, the silencing of dissent, and the quiet transformation of universities into sites of political appropriation.
 It is both a critique and a call to think, to question, and to resist.

-So when the mail came, I was excited enough to scroll down to see who the speaker was for the program.
-To my surprise, the name was new and stylish – Shri.
-‘Milind ji Oak’ – renowned author (this was the description given).
-After giving thought about the name for a fraction of time, I relied on my beloved friend – chat gpt and posed this simple question.
+So when the mail came, I was excited enough to scroll down to see who the speaker for the program was.
+To my surprise, the name was new and distinct, Shri Milind Ji Oak, described as a “renowned author.”
+After thinking about the name for a brief moment, I relied on my beloved friend ChatGPT and posed a simple question:

 ‘WHO IS MILIND JI OAK?’

-‘The “Milind ji Oak” mentioned in your email is most likely Milind Oak, a senior Sangh Pracharak and author/speaker who writes on Indian history, culture, and social thought.’
+“The ‘Milind ji Oak’ mentioned in your email is most likely Milind Oak, a senior Sangh Pracharak and author/speaker who writes on Indian history, culture, and social thought.”

 - Why is a Sangh pracharak invited as a speaker in a premier institute like TISS?

-This incident was not the first one where a ‘Sangh’ accredited speaker was invited.
-This year’s republic day also marked the same incident where ‘Dr. Vinay Sahasrabuddhe’, a prominent Indian politician closely associated with the Rashtriya Swayamsevak Sangh (RSS), and regarded as one of the BJP-RSS intellectuals, was invited as the guest.
-It is to be noted along with these invitations, ‘Demography is destiny’ an agenda-driven documentary discussing infiltration, deceitful religious conversions, and the declining Total Fertility Rate (TFR) among Hindus incidents was screened at the institute on August 14, 2025, to mark Partition Horrors Remembrance Day, with the presence of Sunil Ambekar (RSS publicity head) as the chief guest.
-This list extends to seminars, programs happening in and around TISS recently.
+This incident was not the first where a ‘Sangh’-affiliated speaker was invited.
+This year’s Republic Day also marked a similar instance, where Dr. Vinay Sahasrabuddhe, a prominent Indian politician closely associated with the Rashtriya Swayamsevak Sangh (RSS) and regarded as one of the BJP-RSS intellectuals, was invited as a guest.
+It is also worth noting that, alongside such invitations, an agenda-driven documentary titled Demography is Destiny aimed at discussing infiltration, alleged deceitful religious conversions, and the declining Total Fertility Rate (TFR) among Hindus was screened at the institute on August 14, 2025, to mark Partition Horrors Remembrance Day, in the presence of Sunil Ambekar (RSS publicity head) as the chief guest.
+This list extends to several seminars and programs that have been happening in and around TISS recently.

-While raising this issue of a ‘Sangh’ being invited, I often hear my neutral mates seeking what problem does it have?.
-What does Sangh have to do with Ambedkar?
-While we look into history, Ambedkar and the RSS were not just different – they were opposed.
-How does a person like Ambedkar who burned Manusmriti and an organisation like RSS which stands on the principles of ‘Manusmriti’ come on the same line?.
-How does a person who warned against the vision of Hindu Rashtra and an organisation which does not hesitate an edge to implement the ‘Hindu rashtra’ comes on the same stance?.
-How degrading is it to invite an organisation that stands against the secular values of the nation for a person’s jayanthi who stood for these own values?.
-Inviting a Sangh pracharak to speak on ‘Ambedkar Jayanthi’ specifically isn’t just a political choice.
-I would term it as an intellectual contradiction.
+While raising this issue of ‘Sangh’ invitations, I often hear my neutral peers asking: what is the problem with it?
+What does the Sangh have to do with Ambedkar?
+When we look into history, Ambedkar and the RSS were not just different but they were opposed.
+How can a person like Ambedkar, who burned the Manusmriti, and an organization like the RSS, which is seen as drawing from its principles, be placed on the same platform?
+How can someone who warned against the vision of a Hindu Rashtra be aligned with an organization that advocates for it?
+How appropriate is it to invite an organization perceived as standing against secular values to commemorate the birth anniversary of someone who stood firmly for those very values?
+Inviting a Sangh pracharak to speak on Ambedkar Jayanthi is not merely a political choice; it is, in my view, an intellectual contradiction.

 Authored by a student of Tata Institute of Social Sciences (name withheld on request)